fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegrationI2CData/Readme.md

 The rest of the file is from the previous example.

+For some reason I do not understand the return of the "hello" from the I2C peripheral has stopped working.

 I have worked on this to have good integration of the display with the other tasks.

 This is using task management from IoAbstraction and TaskManagerIO library family.